-Join Taylor Hokanson for an in-depth discussion in this video Important features, part of Learn Fusion 360: The Basics.
+Join Taylor Hokanson for an in-depth discussion in this video Important features, part of Learning Autodesk Fusion 360.

 - [Voiceover] Okay, so now that we've established that Fusion is used for design engineering in manufacturing, let's drill down and try to figure out the different types of things we can do within each of those categories.
 So, if you look up here, I'm at autodesk/products/fusion-360/features and we can take a look at all of the different opportunities we have within each of those designated areas.
 So, design, for example.
 Here you can see Fusion does freeform modeling and sculpting, so, the kind of thing necessary to build a blank for a shoe, for example.

 And they also pair that with solid modeling, which is usually paired with a geometric forms, such as this portion of a bicycle.
 I should also note that the terminology they're using is getting a little muddy, so you can see they say freeform modeling and then also solid modeling, really modeling comes up in every one of these units on this first line, but once we get into the program, you'll see that the workspaces are defined by terms like modeling, so modeling very specifically within Fusion 360 means geometric modeling.
 However, they're using the term a little more loosely right here.

 Parametric modeling is also one of the really powerful features of Fusion.
 So, if I start from a measured sketch, for example, and I identify that the radius of a circle that appears within the sketch is five millimeters, I may work for hours creating some kind of solid object based off that sketch.
 Now, if I were to go back to the initial sketch and then change that circle to six millimeters, Fusion's smart enough to update the solid model all the way through the process without me having to recreate all that work.
 So, that's one of the big ones.